St. Nicholas was the most renowned saint in early Greek Orthodox tradition, equivalent to St. Peter in Catholic tradition.

 There were ten major persecutions of Christians in the first three centuries, and Diocletian's was the worst.

-Suddenly, Diocletian was struck with an intestinal disease so painful that he abdicated the throne on May 1, 305 AD.
+Christians cried out in prayer, and suddenly, Diocletian was struck with an intestinal disease so painful that he abdicated the throne on May 1, 305 AD.

 The next emperor, Galerius, continued the persecution, but he was struck with an intestinal disease and died in 311 AD.